Stanyke/Favorite-Movie-App-Using-Symfony-5-And-React.js/README.md

  - REACT_APP_BEFORE_LOGIN_REDIRECT_URL, this is url of the authentication page e.g (`/`)
  - REACT_APP_PLATFORM_NAME, this is the name of the application e.g. `Favorite Movies`

+- Here is the url to the local documentation of the APIs on postman, https://documenter.getpostman.com/view/12673071/UVsPQQdT

 ## Thank You, I hope you enjoy this project